kostya05983/eltex_test_task/README.md

 You can configure log4j in src/main/resources/log4j.properties

-You Configure the NameOfDB and CollectionName and Key(field) in src/main/java/Base/Connect
+You can configure the NameOfDB and CollectionName and Key(field) in src/main/java/Base/Connect

 Also you can configure your own Key in src/main/java/API/HttpTemperature for YandexWeather and Geocoordinating